sugayu/tokult/docs_src/gettingstarted.rst

    # tok.use_redshifts(z_lens=0.541, z_source=1000)  # not used in this tutorial.

-The ``xlim``, ``ylim``, and ``vlim`` determine the size of an argument ``imageplane`` of ``tok.datacube`` and others.
+The ``xlim``, ``ylim``, and ``vlim`` determine the size of an argument ``tok.datacube.imageplane`` and others.
 The redshift information is stored in internal parameters and also used to convert the parameters to those in physical units later.

 *uv*-coverage
 -------------